ngxuancam/VaccienInVietNam/README.md

 The project was made for the contest in HCM Devfest 2021.

 ## Getting Started
+As we all know about the Covid - 19 pandemic, vaccince is the most efficient way to win this virus dimension.
+Understandably, people care about vaccinces since it can decide a human life.
+Therefore, there are more and more applications in updating peoples' vaccinated status as they're all having their phone with them all the time.
+However, we found out that these applications just stop in whether people vaccinated or not.

-Inspired by the website of the Ministry of Health, we have created an application that allows users to see if there is a preliminary assessment of vaccines in Vietnam.
+And accidentally , we passed by the API of the Ministry of Health telling about our vaccines information of all locations in our country.
+At that moment without hesitation, we decide to create an application that allows users to see if there is a preliminary assessment of vaccines in Vietnam.
+We hope this can bring a specific picture to provide more information for users to help them vaccincated or just simple is to observe the status of vaccines in Vietnam.

 ## List of features
 1. Show the number of people injected in the last 10 days.